MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels.md

 ## What sensitivity labels can do

 After a sensitivity label is applied to an email or document, any configured protection settings for that label are enforced on the content.
-With a sensitivity label, you can:
+You can configure a sensitivity label to:

 - **Encrypt** email only or both email and documents.
 You can choose which users or group have permissions to perform which actions and for how long.
 For example, you can choose to allow users in a specific group in another organization to have permissions to review the content for only seven days after the content is labeled.
 Alternatively, instead of administrator-defined permissions, you can allow your users to assign permissions to the content when they apply the label.